 Do not take photos or make images (like screenshots) of IRP data while in a Silo session.

-• Sensitive or individual-level data should NEVER be transported through e-mail, which can be an insecure environment.
+- Sensitive or individual-level data should NEVER be transported through e-mail, which can be an insecure environment.

-• Removable media with sensitive materials must NEVER be left in an IRP mailbox or other unlocked area.
+- Removable media with sensitive materials must NEVER be left in an IRP mailbox or other unlocked area.

 Possibility of Audit by the Data Owners

-You are expected to follow the review procedures specified in the agreement between the Data Owner and IRP regarding release of any research or reports using this data.
 It is stipulated in most of IRP’s data sharing agreements with Data Owners that the owner may, at any time, audit the data security procedures in effect at IRP.
 By signing the IRP Confidentiality and Data Security Agreement you are assuming responsibility for the policies and procedures required within.
 PIs are also assuming responsibility for ensuring compliance by all project employees on their project with access to sensitive or restricted data.

-Continue to SECTION III of the manual.
+Continue to SECTION III of the training.